jspaezp/mkquartodocs/README.md

 When you call `mkdocs build`, it should automatically find your `.qmd` files, render them, generate the output and clean after itself.

+# TODO

+The things that need to/could be added to the project:

+- [ ] quarto project support
+- [ ] ignores configuration
+- [ ] cleanup
+- [ ] render in temporary directory
+- [ ] refactor logging
+- [ ] addition of files not in the docs directory